Steerable Transformers for Volumetric Data: Introduction

-In image classification tasks, steerable convolutions have proven to be a powerful tool for achieving equivariance to the group \(\SE(d)\), which encompasses rotations and translations in \(d\) dimensions \citep{worrall2017harmonic, CohenSphericalICLR2018, weiler20183d}.
-Steerable convolution networks primarily operate in Fourier space, leveraging representations of the underlying group to encode rotation and translation equivariant features from the data \citep{cohen2017steerable, cohen2016group, weiler20183d}.
-Nevertheless, these architectures, rooted in convolutions, retain the ability to learn local neighborhoods.
-Conversely, transformer architectures excel in learning relationships between different regions of an image.
-Our contribution lies in integrating these two concepts—vision transformers and steerable convolutions—yielding steerable transformers capable of effectively capturing both local and global patterns in images.
+In vision tasks, steerable convolutions have proven to be a powerful tool for enforcing equivariance to rotations and translations \citep{cohen2016group, worrall2017harmonic, cohen2017steerable, CohenSphericalICLR2018, weiler20183d, weiler2019general}.
+These networks primarily operate in Fourier space, leveraging representations of the underlying group to extract rotation and translation equivariant features from the data.
+These architectures are effective at learning relevant features in local neighborhoods.
+Conversely, transformer architectures excel at learning relationships between distant regions of an image.
+Our contribution lies in combining these two concepts, yielding equivariant architectures that are capable of capturing both local and global patterns in images.